akubicharm/OpenShiftv3HandsOn/Install_en.md

 ---
 # Configure DNS
-In this section, figure out how to configure DNSMasq on "ose3-node0".
+This section shows how to configure DNSMasq on "ose3-node0".

-ここではDNSMasqでのDNS設定方法を示します。
-ose3-node0 に DNSMasq を設定します。
-Master サーバでは、内部的に利用するべつのDNSサーバが稼働しているので、Master サーバ以外で
-DNSMasq または DNSサーバを動かしてください。

-ネーミングサービスを提供するサーバは53ポートが利用できる必要がありますので、`iptables`コマンドで53番ポートを解放します。
+Configure DNSMasq on the ose3-node0 (Infrastructure node) Do NOT install DNSMasq on your master.
+OpenShift Now has an internal DNS service provided by Go's SkyDNS that is used for internal service communication.

+Naming service use both 53/tcp and 53/udp

     [root@ose3-node0 ~]# iptables -I INPUT -p tcp --dport 53 -j ACCEPT [root@ose3-node0 ~]# iptables -I INPUT -p udp --dport 53 -j ACCEPT